Cohomology of a Hamiltonian T-space with involution

 Our proof of \refp{chitet} is an application of the $\tilT$-equivariant Morse inequalities for the square of the moment map.
-Since the group $\tilT$ is disconnected, it is important to use the equivariant Morse inequalities with local coefficients, cf. \cite{BrFar4,BrFar3}.
+Since the group $\tilT$ is disconnected, it is important to use the equivariant Morse inequalities with local coefficients (cf. \cite{BrFar4,BrFar3} for the Morse-Bott case and \cite[Th.~2.6]{BrSil} for the general case).

 The key fact of the proof is that the square of the moment map is an {\em equivariantly perfect Morse function}, i.e. the above inequalities are, in fact, equalities, cf. \refl{perfect}.
-This result is a slight generalization of a theorem of Kirwan \cite[6, Th.~5.4]{Kirwan84}, who considered $T$-equivariant Morse inequalities with trivial local coefficients.
+This result is a slight generalization of a theorem of Kirwan \cite[Ch~6, Th.~5.4]{Kirwan84}, who considered $T$-equivariant Morse inequalities with trivial local coefficients.

-\ssec{morse}{Equivariant Morse inequalities} For convenience of the reader we recall here equivariant Morse inequalities with local coefficients for an action of a disconnected group, as they formulated in \cite{BrFar4,BrFar3}.
-In this subsection $M$ is a compact manifold acted upon by a compact, not necessarily connected, Lie group $G$.
+\ssec{morse}{Equivariant Morse inequalities} For convenience of the reader we recall here equivariant Morse inequalities with local coefficients for an action of a disconnected group, as they formulated in \cite{BrFar4,BrFar3,BrSil}.
+In this subsection $M$ is a compact manifold acted upon by a compact not necessarily connected Lie group $G$.
 Let $\calF$ be a $G$-equivariant flat vector bundle over $M$.
 Denote by $H^*_G(M,\calF)$ the $G$-equivariant cohomology of $M$ with coefficients in $\calF$ and let

 be the {\em equivariant Poincar\'e series} of $M$ with coefficients on $\calF$.